 Students will also have the opportunity to participate in a practicum 'with a newspaper, magazine, television or radio station, advertising or public relations agency or some other approved organization'.
 GRE test scores are required for admission to this program.

 At Manhattanville College there are more than 90 areas of graduate and undergraduate study available.
-Through the School of Business graduate students may enroll in the Master of Science in Marketing Communication Management degree program.
+Graduate students may enroll in the Master of Science in Marketing Communication Management degree program.

 With small interactive classes, graduates can expect a more personalized educational experience.
 There are seven required courses in the Marketing Communication Management degree: Business Strategy, Creating Customer Value Through Marketing, Public Relations Theory and Practice, Communications Ethics and Regulations, Social media and the Business Imperative, Communicating Effectively, and the final project.